nkeplinger/Crowdfunding_ETL/README.md

 A SQL code can be found here:
 ``

-A JPG file of the ERD diagram for this project can be found here:
+A JPG file copy of the ERD diagram for this project can be found here:
 `Crowdfunding_ERD_ETL_Challenge.png`

 ![alt text](https://github.com/nkeplinger/Crowdfunding_ETL/blob/main/Crowdfunding_ERD_ETL_Challenge.png)

-###THANKS! - Dylan and Nicolette
+### THANKS! - Dylan and Nicolette